freedomofpress/securedrop-docs/docs/development/documentation_guidelines.rst

       make docs

    You can then preview the documentation at http://127.0.0.1:8000.
 Navigate to the ``docs/`` directory to make changes to the documentation rendered on https://docs.securedrop.org.
    The documentation pages will automatically rebuild in the browser window, as you make changes; you don't need to refresh the page manually.

-   After performing lint checks, open a PR and push changes to the `main` branch of the `SecureDrop docs repository <https://github.com/freedomofpress/securedrop-docs>`_.
+   After performing lint checks, open a PR against the ``main`` branch of the `SecureDrop docs repository <https://github.com/freedomofpress/securedrop-docs>`_.